danieltjw/aifutures/README.md

     - overreact rather than respond proportionately

 - may make you appear mentally incapacitated
-    - to treat you patronisingly such as have discussion behind your back on how to handle or control you
+    - to treat you patronisingly such as gossiping behind your back on how to to 'fix' you
+        - instead of the trying to communicate clearly with you
     - justify their use of excessive control for your own good
 - some will view you suspiciously and try to justify the use of excessive surveillance
     - you will likely be aware of this and become slightly paranoid, that is normal